jhem272/sfiabp_py/SuppMaterial.md

 __sfiabp.vectorial.simulation.sim__ ( npar, nfra, dtframe, dtinc, xlim, ylim , lcell, fun1p, fun2p, fundiff, isim = 0, verbose = False,  prer = prer, frame_init = frame_init )

-The function process the temporal evolution of npar brownian particles, that moves within a box of size xlim and ylim.
+The function processes the evolution of npar brownian particles, that move within a box of size $0 \leq x < xlim$ and $0 \leq y < ylim$.
 To increase the speed of the simulation, the function use the cell list algorithm with the cell dimension given by lcell.
-At time t = 0, the initial frame is set to frame_init or by default composed of uniformly distributed particles (x position (um), y position (um) and the orientation theta (rad)), then for each time increment dtinc, the simulation computes the next frame.
-A total of nfra number of frame spaced from dtframe are saved.
-The 1 particle function as well as the  pairwise interaction and the tensor diffusion are provided by the list of function : fun1p, fun2p and fundiff.
-Finally the trajectories and different parameters of the simulation are collected and return in a output dictionary.
+At time t = 0, the positions of the particle are uniformly distributed along the box, then for each time increment dtinc, the simulation computes the next frame.
+A total of nfra number of frame spaced by dtframe are saved.
+The 1-particle force as well as the  pairwise interaction and the constant matrix diffusion are provided by the list of functions : fun1p, fun2p and fundiff.
+Finally the trajectories and different parameters of the simulation are collected and return in a output dictionary SimData.

-Parameters :
+__<pre>```PARAMETERS :```</pre>__

-npar : int
+__npar : int__

-Number of particle which is constant during the whole simulation.
+The number of particles to simulate.

-nfra : int
+__nfra : int__

-Number of frame to save.
+The number of frame to save.

-dtframe : int
+__dtframe : int__

-Time interval (s) between each frame. dtinc : int
+Time interval (s) between each frame.

+__dtinc : int__

-Time integration (s) of the simulation with the condition dtinc < dtframe. xlim : int ylim : int
+Time integration (s) of the simulation with the condition dtinc < dtframe.

+__xlim, ylim : int, int__

-The algorithm implements the periodic boundary conditions with the spatial boundaries 0 <= x < xlim, and 0 <= y < ylim along respectively the x and y component. lcell : int
+The algorithm implements the periodic boundary conditions with the spatial boundaries $0 \leq x < xlim$, and $0 \leq y < ylim$ along respectively the x and y components.

+__lcell : int__

-Cell dimension which must be a divisor of both xlim and ylim.
+Cell dimension which must be a common divisor of xlim and ylim.

-fun1p : list of fun
-fun2p : list of fun
+__fun1p, fun2p : list of func, list of func__

-List of 1 and 2 particle forces. fundiff : list of fun
+List of 1 and 2 particle forces.
-List of tensor diffusion.

-Optional Parameters :

-isim : int
+__fundiff : ndarray 3x3__

+Constant matrix diffusion.

+__isim : int, optional__

-A number that label the simulation and fix the seed of the random generator. verbose : int
+A number that label the simulation and fix the seed of the random generator.

+__verbose : bool, optional__

-Print information related to the progress of the computation prer : int
+Print information related to the progress of the computation

+__prer : int, optional__

-Number of simulation step increment before saving the first frame.
+Number of simulation increment step before saving the first frame.

-Returns :
+__<pre>```RETURNS : ```</pre>__

-SimData : dict
+__SimData : dict__

 Output dictionary that collects the results of the simulation inference.
 See below the meaning of the different keys.

 ‘X_Raw’ : list of ndarray

 List of frames that collect the particle trajectories over time.

 ‘dtframe’ : List of ndarray

 Time interval (s) between two consecutive frames.

-‘xframelim’ : ndarray
-‘yframelim’ : ndrarray
+‘xframelim’, ‘yframelim’ : sequence of int, sequence of int

-Spatial boundaries (um) of the simulation. xframelim = np.array([0,xlim]) and yframelim = np.array([0,ylim]).
+Spatial boundaries (\\mu m) of the simulation (xframelim = np.array([0,xlim]) and yframelim = np.array([0,ylim]) ).

 ‘P’ : dict

 Parameters of the simulation.

 ‘time’ : float

 Elapsed time (s) to execute the function.

-    1) References
-1. J. Iwasawa, D. Nishigushi and M. Sano.
-Physical Review Research, 3:043104, 2021
-2. A. Frishman and P. Ronceray Physical Review X, 10(2):021009, 2020
-3. A. Poncet et al. Physical Review E, 103(1):012605, 2021